Before You Start This Walkthrough

 Creating Your First Post

 A post is different from a page in that it is time-dependent.
 Posts are archived and displayed chronologically.
 They are often transitory in nature and are seldom “updated”.
 You just write a new post.
-They are effective online discussion vehicals and are very popular in the opinion/philosophical areas of collaboration.
+They are effective online discussion vehicles and are very popular in the opinion/philosophical areas of collaboration.

 Video: Adding a New Post